h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

    a.
 Train each of the L base algorithms on the training set.
    b.
 Perform k-fold cross-validation on each of these learners and collect the cross-validated predicted values from each of the L algorithms.
    c.
 The N cross-validated predicted values from each of the L algorithms can be combined to form a new N x L matrix.
-This matrix, along wtih the original response vector, is called the "level-one" data.
+This matrix, along with the original response vector, is called the "level-one" data.
 (N = number of rows in the training set.)
    d.
 Train the metalearning algorithm on the level-one data.
       The "ensemble model" consists of the L base learning models and the metalearning model, which can then be used to generate predictions on a test set.